SamiElmohandes/CapstoneProject/README.md

 ```

   - Update the actor of the given ID if it exists using the submitted name, age, and gender.
-Return a the actor record modified and the success value.
+Returns the actor record modified and the success value.